Know Your No-Load Mutual Funds

 Some investors prefer to invest in no-load mutual funds on their own.
 Each investor has their own reasons going the do-it-yourself route.
 The reasons vary from avoiding the cost of paying a fee to not trusting financial advisors.

 Many do-it-yourself investors choose a conventional approach of buying inexpensive no-load mutual funds through Vanguard and/or T. Rowe Price.
 They might choose a broad-based, passively managed fund that follows an index like the S&P 500 Index.
+They might combine various indexes in order to build a diversified portfolio that consists of several or many portions of the market (large company US stocks to small company international stocks).

 On the other hand, many investors have found trusted advisors that charge a fee based on assets invested rather than charging a sales commission.
 Fee-only advisors are able to help investors determine a proper asset allocation based on the investor’s objectives and help them stay the course through good times and bad.